QuarticCat/enum-ptr/README.md

 ## Features

 - No need to write unsafe pointer operations
-- Supports various pointer types and can be extended
+- Supports various types and can be extended
 - Supports `no_std`
 - Minimum type conversion cost
 - Passes `cargo +nightly miri test` with strict provenance enabled.